Best Recumbent Exercise Bikes Under $600

 There is a small digital monitor that will show stats like time, distance, total distance, speed, calories, and heart rate.
 Other than that, it doesn’t do anything like Bluetooth or online connections.
 The seat is adjustable, though not particularly comfortable.
 You can put your own cushions on it to fix that discomfort, but that doesn’t speak too highly of the bike itself.

-For a price of $376, it’s hard to recommend the SF-RB4631.
+For a price, it’s hard to recommend the SF-RB4631.
 It has the 3 year frame warranty and 180 day parts warranty that SH&F keep.
 However, for the price it offers less of a deal than some other options that we’ve listed above.

 - Decent Monitor, Good Resistance Challenges, Little Maintenance Required